Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Forged Warrants #d10]

-#sfx(
-  "This Just Got Real",
-  [When you roll to inflict #trait[Demoralised], spend a #pp to affect multiple targets.
-For each additional target, add #d6 and keep an extra effect die.], )
+_*This Just Got Real:*_ When you roll to inflict #trait[Demoralised], spend a #pp to affect multiple targets.
+For each additional target, add #d6 and keep an extra effect die.

 #colbreak()